-BLC has structured its vocational training programs based on hands on practical training experience using technology and simulated environment where students will develop Accounting and Business skills in realistic environment.
+BLC has structured its vocational training programs based on hands on practical training experience using technology and simulated environment where students will develop vocational skills in realistic environment.

 BLC community of teachers and support staff offers a learning environment that pays close attention to each individual student's needs and promotes equal opportunity education to all students.